 How to move around

 If you don’t want to rent a car, you can move around Val di Sole by bus.
-Other than the regular bus service that connects the various villages of the valley, you can also rely on the ski-bus which connects the villages to the main ski stations.
-Keep in mind that the ski-bus runs during the day only, when the slopes and the cable cars are open.
+You can rely on regular buses connecting the villages and on the ski-bus which connects the villages to the main ski stations.
+The ski-bus runs during the day only, when the slopes and the cable cars are open.
 You can find the ski-bus timetable here.

 The best places to stay and eat

-- Albergo Dimaro, in Dimaro, is perfect for families.
+- ALBERGO DIMARO – perfect for families.
 Rooms are comfortable and clean, and there also is a wellness center.
 The hotel also serves dinner.
-Click here for the latest rates and here for reviews.

-- Rifugio Orso Bruno is at 2200 meters above sea level, right on the slopes of Folgarida Marilleva ski area.
+- RIFUGIO ORSO BRUNO – right on the slopes of Folgarida Marilleva ski area.
 Guests can enjoy the onsite restaurant and the wellness center with views of the mountains.
-Click here for the latest rates and here for reviews.

-- Rifugio Solander is right on the slopes of the Folgarida Marilleva ski area.
+- RIFUGIO SOLANDER – also on the slopes of the Folgarida Marilleva ski area.
 The restaurants serves delicious food (make sure to have the cake selection!) and the rooms are cozy and comfortable.
-Click here for the latest rates and here for reviews.

-- Agritur Solasna, in San Giacomo di Caldes, is a beautiful historical home with cozy rooms and a fantastic restaurant serving food prepared using strictly local ingredients – most of them coming directly from the farm.
+- AGRITUR SOLASNA – in San Giacomo di Caldes, this is a beautiful historical home with cozy rooms and a fantastic restaurant serving food prepared using strictly local ingredients – most of them coming directly from the farm.

-- Rifugio Spolverino serves excellent pizza baked using local ingredients, as well as traditional local dishes.
+- RIFUGIO SPOLVERINO – it serves excellent pizza baked using local ingredients, as well as traditional local dishes.
 The environment is cozy and informal, and the views of the Brenta mountains from the terrace are simply spectacular.

-- Il Maniero is a fantastic restaurant in Ossana that serves delicious local dishes prepared with local ingredients.
-Pasta dishes are prepared using home made fresh pasta.
+- IL MANIERO – a fantastic restaurant in Ossana that serves delicious local dishes.
 The “straccetti” – thin stripes of beef with porcini mushroom and truffle oil are mouthwatering.

 What to pack for a winter trip to Val di Sole